Earth’s shape has been measured many times. It’s curvy.

 - First photograph of the curve of the horizon

-This is predicted to be very slight so any measurements must be capable of more precision than the predicted divergence.
+This is predicted to be slight so any measurements must be capable of more precision than the predicted divergence.

 - Jesse Kozlowski, a licensed geodetic surveyor measured the divergence of plumb lines over one mile.

-- Jesse Kozlowski also measured the vertical drop over a still and level lake.
+- Jesse Kozlowski also measured the vertical drop over a still and level lake:

-“Looks flat to me”
+“Looks flat to me”.

 Our eyes are not sensitive measuring devices.
 We are incapable of distinguishing 1 degree of arc from a straight line.